 It makes sense to stop assuming that men and women get the same from sex.
 It is far better to agree that sex is good and should be good for both parts.
 And to focus on how we make sure that both are sexually satisfied.

 All the good sex can bring

 Sexual activity is far more than just a means for reproduction.
 People have sex because it’s nice and because we like what it does to us as individuals and as couples.
-Exactly what sex does and how it does it is a mystery.
+Precisely what sex does and how it does it is a mystery.
 Sexual action increases the activity in various parts of the brain.
-In particular, the frontal lobe, in a band between the two hemispheres, and deep inside the brain.
-During sexual activity, the body secretes various hormones that have an effect on our behavior and relationships.
+In particular, the frontal lobe, in a band between the two hemispheres, and deep inside the mind.
+During sexual activity, the body secretes various hormones that affect our behaviour and relationships.

 Oxytocin – the magic potion

-In both sexes the hormone oxytocin is secreted in connection with sexual activity.
-That is when you feel, touch, have eye contact, feel presence with another being.
-Women also secretes the hormone during birth and breast feeding.
+In both sexes, the hormone oxytocin is secreted in connection with sexual activity.
+That is when you feel, touch, have eye contact, feel the presence with another being.
+Women also secretes the hormone during birth and breastfeeding.

 Oxytocin is believed to awake the urge to feel close, create the sense of satisfaction, lower the levels of nervousness and anxiety.
 It is even thought to enhance the strength of bonding, increase calmness, and a feeling of safety with the one close to you.

 Oxytocin will fuse with other substances in the body.
 It interacts with estrogen and magnifies its effect.
-Very simply put, it is believed that the levels in generel are higher in women than in men.
+Very simply put, it is believed that the levels, in general, are higher in women than in men.
 Oxytocin is a big part of the explanation as to why women experience to relax, enjoy the moment and let go.
 In men oxytocin primarily cooperates with vasopressin, triggering the need to protect and connect.
-Vasopressin is released after sex and can give the man the sense of, this is my woman and I will take care of her.
+Vasopressin is released after sex and can give the man the sense of, this is my woman, and I will take care of her.